janaagaard75/janaagaard75.github.io/drafts/readable-code.md

 ## Return Variables

 Define a variable before returning.
 TODO: Verify if Chrome allows to access the variable in the console.
-It is possible to see it in the local variables window, but that is not a powerfull as having access to the value in the console.
+It is possible to see it in the local variables window, but that is not a powerful as having access to the value in the console.

     sum(a, b) {
       const sum = a + b